urbic/scherm/README.md

 # Scherm
-Object-oriented library for terminal screen and keyboard handling
+This is Scherm, object-oriented library for terminal screen and keyboard handling.
+Scherm is written in pure Perl and uses **terminfo** terminal descriptions.